Hummus53/pedestrian-crossing-controller/README.md

   interrupt service routines short and predictable.
 - **Software debouncing.** The button callback ignores repeat triggers within 300ms of the last accepted press, filtering out mechanical contact bounce.
-- See `code_walkthrough.pdf` in this repo for a full line-by-line explanation of the implementation.

 ## Known Limitations / Future Work